Welcome to part 6 of my Colnago Nuovo Mexico restoration. In the previous parts I have discussed the following parts of this restoration;

 - The inside of the fork steerer tube using my finger

 It is important to grease the stem as you don’t want the hassle of it corroding inside the fork steerer tube and becoming difficult to remove or adjust down in the future.
 Once it is in place it is straighten the bars and tighten the stem bolt until the bars do not easily rotate.
-In case of a crash, it is good if the bars can rotate on an impact, but not when you are railing that alpine descent!
+In case of a crash, it is good if the bars can rotate on an impact, but not when you are railing it down an alpine descent!

 Fit Seat Post and Saddle